Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * Usage of Oriented Bounding Boxes in the operation;
 * History support.

-For more detailed information on these options please see the @ref occt_algorithms_11a "Advanced options" section.
+For more detailed information on these options, see the @ref occt_algorithms_11a "Advanced options" section.

 @subsection occt_algorithms_7_3b Usage